ZeyadHamed16/garage-system/README.md

  - Organized navigation across multiple sections such as Home, Stock, and brand-specific pages.
  - Smooth UI transitions between panels.
  - Back and exit options for user convenience.

 ---
-Screenshots
-Add your screenshots here.
-Example format:

-Login Form (Form1)

-Dashboard (Form2)

-Tabbed Interface (Form3)
+---

-Technologies Used
+## Technologies Used
-Language: VB.NET
+- Language: VB.NET
-Platform: Windows Forms Application
+- Platform: Windows Forms Application
-IDE: Visual Studio
+- IDE: Visual Studio

+---
+---

-How to Run
+## How to Run
 Clone this repository:
 bash
 Copy code
 git clone https://github.com/your-username/your-repo-name.git
 Open the solution file (.sln) in Visual Studio.
 Build and run the project.

+---
+---

-Contributing
+## Contributing
 Contributions are welcome!
 If you'd like to enhance this project:

 Fork the repository.